FxOxAxD/PUBG-ahk-helper/README.md

 ADS (Fast Aiming), CrouchJump, AutoFire and Compensation.

 # INFO
-This script was not developed for cheating, but for make it more confortable, maybe you'll have a little advantage.
+This script was not developed for cheating, but for make it more confortable, although you'll have a little advantage.
 ...anyway I love coding.

 You need Auto Hotkey to run this script, you can download it from https://autohotkey.com/download/